cybusio/example-how-to-connect-and-integrate-an-opcua-server/README.md

 # Cybus Learn Lesson Example

-This repository contains the example Connectware Device Commissioning Files for the Cybus Learn Article [How to connect and integrate an OPC UA server](https://learn.cybus.io/lessons/how-to-connect-and-integrate-an-opcua-server/).
+This repository contains the example Connectware Commissioning Files for the Cybus Learn Article [How to connect and integrate an OPC UA server](https://learn.cybus.io/lessons/how-to-connect-and-integrate-an-opcua-server/).